torbjornbjorkman/cif2cell/README.md

 ## INSTALLATION INSTRUCTIONS

-Prerequisites: The program requires Python 2.4 or higher and the
+### Prerequisites

-               PyCIFRW python package (which will be installed automatically if not present, see below for manual installation instructions).
-Note however that the output may be slightly different (but formally equivalent) with Python 2.4 than with later versions.
+The program requires Python 2.4 or higher and the PyCIFRW python package (which will be installed automatically if not present).

-To install the program in your systems standard location, simply type:
+Note however that the output may be slightly different (but formally equivalent) with Python 2.4 than with later Python versions.

 ```
 pip install cif2cell